 - No way to control their body temperature, also called being cold-blooded

 Modern lampreys are part of class Agnatha, which also includes hagfish.
 These animals eat other animals.
 Lampreys have jawless mouths with lots of teeth used to clamp onto living prey.
 Hagfish usually go after dead or weak animals and burrow inside, eating from the inside out.
 Hagfish can cause huge problems for fishermen, eating a whole catches of fish.

 Need a new nightmare?
 Check out a lamprey mouth.
-Reminds us of Beetlejuice
+Reminds us of Beetlejuice.

 Our mouth might be scarier to them, though.
 Apparently, they are also tasty.
-Image from here
+Image from here.

-, where they emit throat-clogging mucus if attacked.
+Brain SnackHagfish have a distinctive defense mechanism, where they emit throat-clogging mucus if attacked.